kaldum/GenesysRPG/README.md

 Change Log
 -----
 0.01 Initial Build <br>
-0.02 Added Translation.json and fixed coding errors.
+0.02 Added Translation.json and fixed coding errors.<br>
-0.03 Fixed an issue that was causing an error with the dice roller.
+0.03 Fixed an issue that was causing an error with the dice roller.<br>